Setting Up Your Environment

 Summary

-- You confirmed Python and Quarto are installed
+- Python and Quarto are installed

-- You rendered the Quarto book successfully
+- The Quarto book builds successfully